 Future of 3D Printing

 New filaments are being developed every day that are stronger than the plastics used previously.
-As more progresses in 3D printing technology, we’re expecting objects printed with it to get stronger and more durable over time
+As more signs of progress in 3D printing technology, we’re expecting objects printed with it to get stronger and more durable over time